 How does a home inspection work when buying a house?

 When buying a home, most buyers are given a chance to get an inspection done on the house before they buy the home.
-In most states it is typical for the inspection to occur right after the home goes under contract.
+In most states it is typical for the inspection to occur right after the home goes under contract according to home inspection houston.
 Buyers are given a specific amount of time to either inspect the house themselves, have a friend inspect it, a contractor or a professional home inspector check out the home.

 How much does a home inspection cost?